 Yoga is a holistic practice which brings harmony to all aspects of our being.
 Relaxation, through simple movements and gentle breathing, is an integral part of the class.
 The practice is accessible to everyone, and all are made to feel welcome.

-A monthly meeting that offers an opportunity to chat and share stories about living with a brain tumour.
+A occasional meeting that offers an opportunity to chat and share stories about living with a brain tumour.

 Difficulties frequently arise for children when a family member is diagnosed with cancer.
 We offer individual support to these children in terms of one-to-one counselling, especially for older children who are able to explore these issues by verbalising their concerns.